-Michelin says NO to changing tyres at 3mm tread depth
+Michelin says changing tyre tread depth is unnecessary

 Some manufactures within the tyre industry are calling for the minimum legal tread depth to change from 1.6mm to 3mm.

 In contrast to other tyre manufacturers, Michelin says that changing tyres at 3mm is not necessary.
 Not only is it not necessary but it is also costly and harmful to the environment.